• Ph.D. in Landscape Architecture & Urban Planning, Texas A&M University, 2014

 • Bachelor of Architecture, South China University of Technology, 2002

-Huiqing Kuang is a Lecturer in the Department of Landscape Architecture, and a Landscape Architect.
-She focuses on placemaking to create strong, vibrant, and environmentally sustainable communities.
+Huiqing Kuang is a Landscape Architect, and an Instructional Assistant Professor in the School of Landscape Architecture and Planning.
+She focuses on placemaking: the creation of strong, vibrant, and environmentally sustainable communities.
 Her expertise lie in design visualization, digital technologies, green infrastructure, and design with native plants.

-Huiqing currently teaches Introduction to Landscape Architecture (LAA1920), undergraduate and graduate Design Communication courses (LAA2376c, 2379c, 4394 & 4362), introductory design studio (LAA2360c); and she advises Graduate Terminal Projects.
+Huiqing currently teaches undergraduate and graduate Design Communication courses, Visualization for Planners, undergraduate and graduate Design Studios (Principles and Planting Design), Introduction to Landscape Architecture; she also advises Capstone and Graduate Terminal Projects.
 Her teaching focuses on innovative techniques that explore the agency of representation in Landscape Architectural design.
 She embraces people-centered design approaches to create a sense of place that reflects the temporal, spatial and material complexity of the landscape.

 • Ph.D.
 Anthropology, The Pennsylvania State University, 2002